Mekon3/Mekon3/README.md

-- 👋 Hi, I’m @Mekon3
 - 👀 I’m interested in ESP32 programming
-- 🌱 I’m currently involved in Lithium battery management
+- 🌱 I’m currently involved in Lithium battery management and other stuff